rajasaroj/spring-mvc/README.md

 above setter setCustomer in user class is saving the user object in customer and saving the customer object in user.
 Here binding is happening on both the side.

+#Branch: Many2Manyrelationship

+In this branch we have implemented many 2 many releationship example The idea over here is a products has multiple likers and a customers can like multiple products this creates many 2 many association.

+In order to implement this we have make few simple changes in our pojo entites classes.

+    1) Customer class:
+       @ManyToMany(cascade = CascadeType.ALL)   // this will define many 2 many relation ship with cascade type
+       @JoinTable(name = "product_liked",       // This will define the name of joined table which will hold ids of both the entities to represent there asociation joinColumns = @JoinColumn(name = "customer_id", referencedColumnName = "id"),   // This define column name in join table refering customer (our source table) inverseJoinColumns = @JoinColumn(name = "product_id", referencedColumnName = "id")  // this difine column name in join table refering Products (our target table)
+       )
+       private Set<Product> productset;         // this will hold object of all products liked by this costumer

+    2) Product class:
+           @ManyToMany(mappedBy = "productset")  // This defines mapping between pruductset and customerset Notice the "productset" is the set property in the Customer column private Set<Customer> customerset;

+More verification details regarding its woking is discussed in test class in many2manytest() make sure to check that our, I also talks above the most mischevious problem in many2many JPA mapping regarding duplicated updates and also give the solution for it.